filakhtov/gentoo-use-docs/app-text/evince.md

 It is safe to disable the flag.

-### gnome-keyring
-Pass the `-Dkeyring=enabled` option to the meson build script.
-Use the `libsecret` library to integrate with the GNOME keyring daemon to store and retrieve passwords for password-protected PDF documents.

-This flag should be enabled for keyring integration.

 ### gstreamer
 Pass the `-Dmultimedia=enabled` option to the meson build script.
 Use the GStreamer library to provide an ability to play multimedia files embedded into PDF documents with built-in player.